mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 Additionally in case of an unshield, it must use the bound data to authorize the transfer of unshielded tokens.
-For example it could convert the bound data to a public-key hash and use it as recipient address of a Mavryk transfer.
+For example it could convert the bound data to a public-key hash and use it as recipient address of a Tezos transfer.

 Example contracts
 ~~~~~~~~~~~~~~~~~